aslakjohansen/student-projects/db/mmca.md

 It should keep a history of all indexed documents so that revisions figure as a first-class citizen in the modeling: One revision may be invalid and another valid.

+Each piece of information should be should be associated with sources at various granularity (e.g., author, editor and organization).
+This should feed into a general trustworthiness score.

 What would a system like this look like?

 ## Approach